jakerains/citrusrules/README.md

 ### 🚀 **Faster Development**
 Stop explaining the same coding standards over and over.
 Let AI remember your preferences.

-### 🛡️ **Security by Default**
+### 🛡️ **Enterprise-Grade Standards**
-Built-in security templates help prevent common vulnerabilities like XSS and injection attacks.
+Built-in templates for error handling, performance optimization, and feature development workflows.

 ### 📚 **Learn Best Practices**
 Each template includes examples and explanations to improve your team's coding skills.